-Residents of D-8 friendly states can shop a wide range of D8 products online safely and discreetly.
+Residents of D-8 friendly states (not Mississippi) can shop a wide range of D8 products online safely and discreetly.

 No, so far, 15 states have banned or restricted this hemp derivative, including Alaska, Arizona, Arkansas, Colorado, Delaware, Idaho, Iowa, Mississippi, Montana, New York, Kentucky, Rhode Island, Utah, Vermont, and Washington.